aaronjau101/SRB/README.md

 - world one: water
 - world two: acid
 - world three: lava
+- w3 will use jump pads
+- camera comes down to player during "Ready?" message
 - each world has a certain number of levels
 - goal sphere drops confetti on finish
--animations for best time, best score, all bananas
+- animations for best time, best score, all bananas
+- star ratings in level select
+- achievement gallery